Silvernine0S/FolderMenu3EX/README.md

 	  (with ext lng), FolderMenu3EX (and the original as well) adds them to the Language Option Menu even though the language files does not belong to it.
 Fixed by changing language file format from ".lng" to ".fmlng".
+	---- New Build #3 - February 16, 2013
+	> Forgot to mention that the original Folder Menu 3 named its configuration file as Config.xml which can get confusing since some programs also used the same file name and extension for its configuration file.
+To prevent that from happening, the configuration file will now be named as FolderMenu.xml.
+For previous users, please rename Config.xml to FolderMenu.xml.
+	* Updated "Check Update".
+Program now check for updates from GitHub.
+	!
+When introducing thew new ability for FolderMenu to launch elevated programs without the need for FolderMenu to be elevated itself, "Command Prompt" and "Command Prompt Here" broke.
+Fixed.

 ####To Do
 ---------